 Which Robo-Advisor is Best for You?

-It can be hard to filter through all the available robo-advisors when new ones pop up frequently.
+It can be hard to filter through all the available robo-advisors.
 Wealthfront vs Schwab are both good firms and among the top five robo advisors, by assets under management (AUM).

 Today we will be comparing robo-advisors from two big names: Wealthfront and Charles Schwab.

-Wealthfront is a large independent robo-advisor, and Schwab Intelligent Portfolios, is backed by well-known investing firm Charles Schwab.
+Wealthfront is one of the oldest independent robo-advisors, and Schwab Intelligent Portfolios, is backed by well-known investing firm Charles Schwab.

 After reading this article, you’ll have answers to questions like: